Stamford, Connecticut: Education

 Stamford has a highly educated population.
 Per the American Community Survey from 2017 to 2021, 89.1% of adults aged 25 and older graduated from high school, and 52.3% have a Bachelor's degree or higher.
 This compares to 91.1% and 37.9% nationally, respectively.

 Stamford is home to a branch of the University of Connecticut, commonly called UConn Stamford.
 Sacred Heart University also hosts a physician assistant studies program located on the Stamford Hospital campus.
-The city also used to host a branch of the University of Bridgeport.
+Previously, the city hosted a branch of the University of Bridgeport.
 UConn Stamford's campus is located in Downtown Stamford, and its main building, reconverted from hosting a former Bloomingdale's store that had closed in 1990, opened in 1998.
-In 2017, UCONN Stamford opened a 300-student dormitory around the corner from the Stamford Campus on Washington Boulevard.
+In 2017, UConn Stamford opened a 300-student dormitory around the corner from the Stamford Campus on Washington Boulevard.

 Stamford Public Schools comprises 13 elementary schools, five middle schools and three high schools.
 As of the 2022–2023 school year, the school district serves 16,212 students, a slight increase over the previous year.
 Stamford Public Schools students come from a diverse array of backgrounds, mirroring the city's diversity.
 As of 2022, the majority of Stamford Public Schools students are Hispanic or Latino.
 75 different languages are spoken at home by Stamford Public School students, with English, Spanish, Haitian Creole, Bengali, and Polish among the most common languages.
 Per an April 2023 report by the Connecticut State Department of Education on racial imbalance in public school enrollment, none of the 10 Stamford School District schools studied had a racial imbalance of more than 14% compared to the school district at large.
 According to the Connecticut State Department of Education, in the 2004–2005 academic year, 42.7% of Stamford's public school students were economically disadvantaged, and 11.6% were students with disabilities.

 The supermajority of Stamford Public Schools funding comes from the City of Stamford.
 In the 2022-2023 fiscal year, Stamford Public Schools had a total operating budget of $301,843,542, provided by the City of Stamford.
 This represented 82.6% of its total revenue that year, with an additional 9.8% coming from federal grants, 7.5% coming from state grants, and 0.1% coming from other sources.

 Stamford's three public high schools are Westhill High School, Stamford High School, and the Academy of Information Technology and Engineering.
 As of 2022, the Stamford School District's average SAT score was 990, below the state average.

 The city also has several private schools, including Villa Maria School, Bi-Cultural Hebrew Academy of Connecticut, King School, Cardinal Kung Academy, and The Long Ridge School.